Russia has reserves to ride out sanctions - assuming no panic

 Around $75 billion poured out of Russia in the first six months of this year and Morgan Stanley expects a similar amount will leave in the second half.
 One economist said the question was whether “the sleeping dragon of demand for dollars and other foreign assets would be woken up again”, adding that it probably would be to a certain extent.

-While the central bank managed the ruble’s slide during the last economic crisis, it might react differently if the current geopolitical confrontation worsens.
+While the central bank managed the rouble’s slide during the last economic crisis, it might react differently if the current geopolitical confrontation worsens.

 Timothy Ash, head emerging markets strategist at Standard Bank in London, said that the central bank may try to hold the line if capital flight accelerates.